vvksrma/Flask-Banking-App/README.md

 ## Usage

-- Visit `http://yourdomain.com` to access the application.
+- Visit `link` to access the application.
 - Register a new user account.
 - Log in with your credentials.
 - Use the dashboard to view your account balance, transaction history, and perform transfers.